rahulchoudhary1999/ORMFramework/README.md

 # ORMFramework

 *A java based framework for Object Relational Mapping.
-TMORM Framework is specifically designed for MySQL Database Management System.*
+ORMFramework is specifically designed for MySQL Database Management System.*

 ## Getting Started